johnbillion/query-monitor/RELEASING.md

 1. Enter the changelog into [the release on GitHub](https://github.com/johnbillion/query-monitor/releases) and publish it
 1. Approve the release on [the WordPress.org release management dashboard](https://wordpress.org/plugins/developers/releases/)
 1. `git push origin develop:trunk`

-## Post Release

-Publishing a release on GitHub triggers an action which deploys the release to the WordPress.org Plugin Directory.
-No need to touch Subversion.

-New milestones are automatically created for the next major, minor, and patch releases where appropriate.

-1. If this is a non-patch release, manually delete any [unused patch and minor milestones on GitHub](https://github.com/johnbillion/query-monitor/milestones).
-1. Resolve relevant threads on [the plugin's support forums](https://wordpress.org/support/plugin/query-monitor/).

-## Asset Updates

-Assets such as screenshots and banners are stored in the `.wordpress-org` directory.
-These get deployed as part of the automated release process too.

-In order to deploy only changes to assets and the readme file, push the change to the `deploy` branch.
-This allows for the "Tested up to" value to be bumped as well as assets to be updated in between releases.
-Changes to files other than assets and the readme file will be ignored.